TESTING OF NEW ANTI-VIRAL TECHNOLOGY

 No Effect if Previously Infected - If the patient has already been exposed to one of the 9 types covered by the vaccine, then the vaccine will not protect her for that type.

 Low Uptake - Less than 5% of the world's 2.7 billion women are vaccinated.

 Cost Limits Availability - Initial cost and the requirement for 2 refrigerated doses limits use in developing countries.

 Fear of Side Effects - Some people refuse the vaccine because of reports of side effects.

 Religious or Moral Issues - Some parents refused to vaccinate their children because of sexual connotations.

 CARRASHIELD LABS COMPANY INFORMATION

 The team at CarraShield Labs, has been working with world class HPV research teams for over a decade.
-Intensive effort has led to a personal lubricant product formulated with CarraShield®, a safe, natural ingredient that has been shown to help block human papillomaviruses (HPV) in laboratory, animal and human clinical tests.
+Intensive research has been surrounding CarraShield®, a safe, natural ingredient from sea algae.
+The goal of the research is to determine if CarraShield can help block human papillomaviruses (HPV).
+So far studies have been conducted in laboratory, animal and human clinical tests.

 Count on CarraShield Labs to continue to bring you innovative products like Divine 9 with CarraShield.